CookedLobster/infosec-docs/docs/injection/localfile_inclusion.md

 ?>
 ```

 We can access and Display any readable file on the server from the code above if there isn't any Input Validation.
-This works because there isn't a directory specified in the `include` function and no Input Validation.
+This works because there isn't a directory specified in the `include` function and **No Input Validation.**

 ```js
 +----------------------------------------------------+